UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 access to the RDMs from Bunya can be delayed.
 It happens while the service access controls are being updated.
 Access can appear non-responsive for a few minutes.
 Best to wait 5 minutes and try again.

+#### Why does my collection not show up in the /QRISdata folder all the time?

+As stated in the first section of the /QRISdata section of this guide, you won't see your folder unless it has been mounted onto /QRISdata.
+* Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to see the RDM storage record.</br>Due to the automount the RDM storage record needs to be used to be seen.

 #### How can I access my /QRISdata collection in other ways?

 Please refer to our [UQRDM Overview Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/RDM-guide.md) and links therein to UQRDM portal user information.